 We maintain cash balances at financial institutions located in various states.
-Accounts at each institution are insured by the Federal Deposit Insurance Corporation up to \$100,000.
+Accounts at each institution are insured by the Federal Deposit Insurance Corporation up to \$250,000.
 We customarily maintain cash balances in excess of these insurance limits.

 Other financial instruments that could potentially subject us to concentrations of credit risk are trade accounts receivable; however, such risks are limited due to the large number of customers comprising our customer base and their dispersion across geographic regions.
-We usually have 2 to 3 customers with accounts receivable balances of between \$1,500,000 to \$4,000,000.
+We usually have 2 to 3 customers with accounts receivable balances of between \$1,500,000 to \$6,000,000.

-Our top ten customers accounted for 42%, 45% and 43% of our sales during fiscal years 2007, 2006 and 2005, respectively, with our largest customer accounting for 8% of our sales in all three years.
+We have several large customers that account for a significant portion of our sales.
+Our top ten customers accounted for 42%, 42% and 45% of our sales during fiscal years 2008, 2007 and 2006, respectively, with our largest customer accounting for 9% of our sales in 2008 and 8% in 2007 and 2006.
 Three of the ten customers are food distributors who sell our product to many end users.